liquity/bold/README.md

 ### CollateralRegistry

 - `redeemCollateral(uint256 _boldAmount, uint256 _maxIterations, uint256 _maxFeePercentage)`: redeems `_boldAmount` of BOLD tokens from the system in exchange for a mix of collaterals.
-Splits the BOLD redemption according to the redemption routing logic [LINK], redeems from a number of Troves in each collateral branch, burns `_boldAmount` from the caller’s BOLD balance, and transfers each redeemed collateral amount to the redeemer.
+Splits the BOLD redemption according to the [redemption routing logic](#redemption-routing), redeems from a number of Troves in each collateral branch, burns `_boldAmount` from the caller’s BOLD balance, and transfers each redeemed collateral amount to the redeemer.
 Executes successfully if the caller has sufficient BOLD to redeem.
 The number of Troves redeemed from per branch is capped by `_maxIterationsPerCollateral`.
 The borrower has to provide a `_maxFeePercentage` that he/she is willing to accept which mitigates fee slippage, i.e. when another redemption transaction is processed first and drives up the redemption fee.
 Troves left with `debt < MIN_DEBT` are flagged as `unredeemable`.

 ### BorrowerOperations